barrowclift/barrowclift.github.io/_updates/2023-01-15-wireguard-ipv6-update.markdown

     The “Wireguard Server on macOS” guide now details how to set up a server supporting both IPv4 &amp; IPv6 connections."
 link: /articles/wireguard-server-on-macos
 ---

+The "Wireguard Server on macOS" guide now details how to set up a server supporting both IPv4 & IPv6 connections.